 Poor oral hygiene habits such as not brushing and flossing on a daily basis, make it easier for gingivitis to develop.

-Family history of dental disease can be a contributing factor for the development of gingivitis.
+A family history of dental disease can be a contributing factor to the development of gingivitis.

 Stages of Gum Disease